earthly/website/blog/_posts/2023-12-12-future-is-rusty.md

 Languages that take a different approach, Rust, Kotlin, Ocaml, or whatever, get a lot of newcomers struggling to learn their language.
 It can be intimidating and demotivating how slow things go.
 And that is just going through the beginner parts of learning.
 The trickier part is the intermediate stage, where you want to build things on your own.

 **That situation – the steep learning curve problem – has now gotten a lot easier, thanks to LLMs.** Rust, Haskell, and everything this side of INTERCAL are now easier to learn.
 In fact, **if you aren't using an LLM to help you learn tricky material, you aren't learning optimally.** That's my conjecture, at least.
-But let me explain.
+Let me explain.

 ## The Intermediate Material Problem